-- (a) An employer must pay a first year adult apprentice who commenced on or after 1 January 2014 and is in the first year of their apprenticeship at not less than whichever of the following is the greater: - (i) 80% of the standard rate; or - (ii) the rate in Table 4-Apprentice minimum rates (see clause 18.3(a)) for the first year of the apprenticeship. - (b) An employer must pay an adult apprentice who commenced on or after 1 January 2014 and is in the second or a subsequent year of the apprenticeship at not less than whichever of the following is the greater: - (i) the lowest rate in Table 2-Minimum rates (see clause 18.1); - (ii) the rate in Table 4-Apprentice minimum rates (see clause 18.3(a)) for the relevant year of the apprenticeship. - (c) Paragraph (d) applies to an employee who, immediately before entering into a training agreement as an adult apprentice with an employer, had been employed by the employer as a full-time employee for not less than 6 months or as a part-time or long term casual employee for not less than 12 months. - (d) The minimum rate that was applicable to the employee immediately before the person entered into the training agreement continues to be applicable to the employee throughout the apprenticeship.
+- (a) An employer must pay a first year adult apprentice who commenced on or after 1 January 2014 and is in the first year of their apprenticeship at not less than whichever of the following is the greater: - (i) 80% of the standard rate; or - (ii) the rate in Table 4-Junior cooking apprentice minimum rates for the first year of the apprenticeship. - (b) An employer must pay an adult apprentice who commenced on or after 1 January 2014 and is in the second or a subsequent year of the apprenticeship at not less than whichever of the following is the greater: - (i) the lowest rate in Table 2-Minimum rates; - (ii) the rate in Table 4-Junior cooking apprentice minimum rates for the relevant year of the apprenticeship. - (c) Paragraph (d) applies to an employee who, immediately before entering into a training agreement as an adult apprentice with an employer, had been employed by the employer as a full-time employee for not less than 6 months, or as a part-time or long term casual employee for not less than 12 months. - (d) The minimum rate that was applicable to the employee immediately before the person entered into the training agreement continues to be applicable to the employee throughout the apprenticeship.